The Do's and Don'ts of Multi-Location Website Design

 Does having multiple websites hurt SEO?

-Can I use my domain for multiple sites?
+Can I use my domain for multiple locations?

 How do I create a website structure for franchises, dealers, and other multi-location businesses?

-The most effective website structure for any business with multiple locations follows a hub-and-spoke model, with your main domain serving as the hub and location-specific pages as the spokes.
-Each location page should have unique content addressing local concerns, services, and keywords while maintaining brand consistency.
-This structure provides the dual benefit of strong brand presence and localized SEO power.
+The most effective website structure for franchises, dealers, and other multi-location businesses follows a hub-and-spoke model: the main domain acts as the hub, and individual location pages serve as the spokes.
+Each location page should have unique content that addresses local services, keywords, and customer concerns, while maintaining visual and brand consistency with the rest of the site.
+For example, yourcompany.com/locations/altoona would be a spoke page featuring Altoona-specific content, hours, staff, and testimonials.
+This structure gives you the dual advantage of strong centralized brand authority and localized SEO reach across every market you serve.

 What is the best platform for managing multiple location websites?